 What is Shopify?
 (Plus Important Pros and Cons)

 What is Shopify?
 Well, Shopify has made having an online store so easy.
-Chances are if you are looking to start an eCommerce business, you’ve heard of this platform.
+When it comes to the eCommerce business, you’ve probably heard ofthis platform.

 And with good reason.
 Shopify had over 30% market share in the USA for the eCommerce platform market, making it one of the world’s largest platforms for online sales (trailing only eBay and Amazon).

 But what is it exactly?
+What are the Shopify pros, cons?
 What does it do?
 How does it work?
 And most importantly – is this an eCommerce platform for you?

 What is Shopify?